vancluever/fspubsub/README.md

 }
 ```

-To listen for events on the stream, create a new subscriber, and the call
+To listen for events on the stream, create a new subscriber, and then call
 `Subscribe`.
 This will start to send events through the respective channel.

 ```